 January – a great time to start running or to reacquaint oneself (after the indulgences of December) with that 'running feeling'!
 Whether one mile or 12, there is little else that can energise your day or help you wind down like a jog outdoors.
-But running in January takes a hardened soul – the reality is that it's dark and cold and slippery underfoot so we asked our two endurance runners Shona Thomson and Duane Roberts for their tips on running in the cold.
+But running in January takes a hardened soul – the reality is that it's dark and cold and slippery underfoot so we asked two of our endurance runners Laura Jones and Duane Roberts for their tips on running in the cold.

 1. Warm Up